-On several of our reserves, we’ve implemented re-vegetation projects to future-proof woodlands against climate change.
+On several Bush Heritage Australia reserves, they’ve implemented re-vegetation projects to future-proof woodlands against climate change.

-As climate change starts to really kick in, we’ve seen some of the eucalypt species in our woodlands decline.
-So by sourcing a different provenance of these species, that grow further north and are more drought and heat tolerant, we’re future proofing these reserves.
+As climate change starts to really kick in, we’ve seen some of the eucalypt species in Australian woodlands decline.
+So by sourcing a different provenance of these species, that grow further north and are more drought and heat tolerant, Bush Heritage is future proofing these reserves.

 We don’t want to see woodland birds such as the Swift Parrot, the Brown Treecreeper and the Diamond Firetail disappear from these areas in our lifetime.